Sigmadex/v0-proto/README.md

 #### Frontend-Metamask Integration
-Hardhat node utilizes `http://localhost:8545` to serve with `chainid=1337` The metamask prompt to add network only allows https, so this one must be done manually
+Hardhat node utilizes `http://localhost:8545` to serve with `chainid=1337` The metamask prompt to add network only allows https, so this one must be done manually.

 ### Docusaur